-On 31st December 2019, the World Health Organization (WHO) China Country Office was informed of cases of pneumonia of unknown etiology (unknown cause) detected in Wuhan City, Hubei Province of China.
-On 7th January 2020, Chinese authorities identified a new strain of Coronavirus as the causative agent for the disease.
+On 31stDecember 2019, the World Health Organization (WHO) China Country Office was informed of cases of pneumonia of unknown etiology (unknown cause) detected in Wuhan City, Hubei Province of China.
+On 7thJanuary 2020, Chinese authorities identified a new strain of Coronavirus as the causative agent for the disease.
 The virus has been renamed by WHO as SARS-CoV-2 and the disease caused by it as COVID-19.
-The disease since its first detection in China has now spread to over 200 countries/territories, with reports of local transmission happening in more than 160 of these countries/territories.
-As per WHO (as of 1st April, 2020), there has been a total of 823626 confirmed cases and 40598 deaths due to COVID-19 worldwide.
+The disease since its first detection in China has now spread to over 200 countries/territories, As per WHO (asof 15thApril, 2020), there has been a total of 1914916 confirmed cases and 123010 deaths due to COVID-19 worldwide.

-In India, as on 2nd April, 2020, 1965 confirmed cases (including 51 foreign nationals) and 50 deaths reported from 29 States/UTs.
-Large number of cases has been reported from Delhi, Karnataka, Kerala, Maharashtra, Rajasthan, Tamil Nadu, Telangana and Uttar Pradesh.
+In India, as on 16thApril, 2020, 12759 confirmed cases (including 76 foreign nationals) and 420 deaths reported from 32 States/UTs.
+Large number of cases has been reported from Maharashtra, Delhi, Tamil Nadu, Madhya Pradesh and Rajasthan.